zuozhenggh/learning-library/sprints/data-management/sprint-adb-tableaccess/sprint-adb-tableaccess.md

-# In Autonomous Database how can I grant another user access to view tables?
+# How can I grant another user access to view tables?
 Duration: 10 minutes

 ##  Manage User Roles and Privileges on Autonomous Database